763-586-9988

 Your dentist will check for signs of bruxism as part of your dental examination including:

-If your dentist suspects or finds evidence of bruxism, they’ll recommend to wear a bruxism mouthguard during sleep.
+If your dentist suspects or finds evidence of bruxism, they’ll recommend wearing a bruxism mouthguard during sleep.
 Additionally, they will discuss various home remedies for you to try.

 Fabrication of bruxism mouthguard